rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

 	In either case, you'll need to compute the checksum to arrive at a valid final word.
-	This simple check is to ensure that you've got a valid seed phrase (which is far more likely to have high entropy
+	This simple check is to ensure that you've got a valid seed phrase.
-	than selecting your own words from
-	the list).

     A common approach is to add an additional passphrase to the seed words, like a 13th or 25th word.
     This can provide additional bits of entropy, and using a strong passphrase can easily add